DISMGryphons/GryphonCTF2019-Challenges/challenges/forensics/Cat.jpg/README.md

 # Cat.jpg
+## Question Text

-## I discovered a cat and it handled me a note: It says to use steghide to extract and a key was given: unlock.
+I discovered a cat and it handled me a note: It says to use steghide to extract and a key was given: unlock.
 I can use this key to find more clues...

+Creator - @G

 **Hint**
 1. The cat passed me another note, it says hex editor and file signature.